kdjordan/springboard/eight-ball/README.md

 ### Eight Ball
-(There is no starter code for this exercise)

 In this exercise, you’ll build a simulation of a classic kid’s toy, the Magic Eight Ball.

 This should appear as a black ball that initially reads “Think of a Question”, like this:

-_images/black.png
 When you click on the ball, it should choose a random answer & the matching color for that answer.
 For example, after clicking, it might look like this:

-_images/green.png
 Step One: EightBall Component
 This application will consist of two components: